It’s time to dispel some lies and give you the facts!

 Here are some more facts:

-27 records were broken at NCAA Champs this year.
+27 records were broken at the 2022 NCAA Champs.
 Lia did not break a single one.
 Not an American, US Open, NCAA, Meet, or even a pool record.

 Lia’s time in the 500 free was 4:33.24.
 As of March 21st, 2022, this time is not even top 50 in the country of all-time fastest swims.
 (59th is not too shabby, of course, but it is by no means “dominating.”)